Ian Lavender, one of Birmingham’s greatest cultural exports, talks to the Press.

 You were part of a national phenomenon, a show that regularly drew audiences of fifteen million and more.
 That’s never going to happen again, you’re never going to get any TV series that the whole nation relates to, mainly because the number of television channels is far greater – which of course means more programmes and therefore more comedy.
 Is that a fair pay-off?

-But you were part of what was one of the few comedies that became more than just television, with their lines and catchphrases entering common usage.
-Over the past forty years you must have lost count of the number of people who have repeated Pike’s lines to you.
+You were part of one of the few comedies that became more than just television, with their lines and catchphrases entering common usage.
+Over the past forty years you must have lost count of the number of people who have repeated Pike’s words to you.
 Do you ever feel like punching the next bright spark to call you a stupid boy?

 John Lawrie, who played Private Frazer, once famously said that he had played all the Shakespearean greats, and had become famous for playing “this rubbish.”
 Was that view held by any of the other members of the Dad’s Army cast – they were all vastly experienced actors.
 Did they resent being typecast in a TV comedy?